Simulation Canada Faculty

 Louise Moir (RN, BScN, Certified Simulationist)

 Louise is the lead nursing lab technologist at Canadore College/Nipissing University and nursing faculty with Anishinabek Educational Institute.
 During her seventeen-year career in nursing education, she has been actively involved in designing and implementing healthcare simulation and helping to develop interprofessional education.
 She enjoys working with other healthcare programs at Canadore College to design and deliver effective simulations.
 Louise is the founder and co-organizer of the Northern Ontario Simulation Symposium; which allows healthcare educators and practitioners from Northern communities to network and learn more about the science and art of simulation.
-She was also fortunate to work as a co-designer and faculty for the SIM-one PSW Simulation Workshop.
-Louise is a graduate of SIM-one's Keystones of Healthcare Simulation and MASCS certificate programs and a proud recipient of the 2013 Sim Citizenship Award.
+She was also fortunate to work as a co-designer and faculty for the Simulation Canada (formerly SIM-one) PSW Simulation Workshop.
+Louise is a graduate of Simulation Canada's Keystones of Healthcare Simulation and MASCS certificate programs and a proud recipient of the 2013 Sim Citizenship Award.

 Elaine Ng (MD, FRCPC, MSHPEd)

 Elaine is a pediatric anesthesiologist at the Hospital for Sick Children (SickKids) in Toronto where she is also the Director of Residency Education in the Department of Anesthesia and Pain Medicine and an Assistant Professor at the University of Toronto.
 She completed the comprehensive and graduate courses at the Center for Medical Simulation in Boston and the Train-the-Trainer course at MSR in Israel.
 She holds the Master of Science in Health Professions Education (with a concentration in simulation) from MGH Institute of Health Professions in Boston.
 Elaine's main interests are in simulation-based education for postgraduate trainees and faculty development.
 She started the simulation program in pediatric anesthesia at SickKids in 2006.
 She is actively involved with teaching and curriculum development for simulation for team training and resuscitation, in situ simulation, debriefing, simulation in low resource environments and patient safety.
-She is the Lead Quality and Safety (with Patient Safety focus) on the Simulation Steering Committee at SickKids, a member of the Education Committee at the International Pediatric Simulation Society, and a Simulationist and Associate Simulation Consultant at SIM-one.
+She is the Lead Quality and Safety (with Patient Safety focus) on the Simulation Steering Committee at SickKids, a member of the Education Committee at the International Pediatric Simulation Society, and a Simulationist and Associate Simulation Consultant at Simulation Canada.

 Holldrid Odreman (Ph.D., MScN-Ed, RN)

-Dr. Odreman is a full-time faculty and program coordinator in the Practical Nursing program at Niagara College and a certified Simulationist from SIM-one.
+Dr. Odreman is a full-time faculty and program coordinator in the Practical Nursing program at Niagara College and a certified Simulationist from Simulation Canada.
 Dr. Odreman holds a Ph.D. in Education with a specialization in Adult Education Leadership.
 Dr. Odreman also holds a Master of Science in Nursing Education and has a background in critical care nursing and clinical nursing education.
 Key areas of expertise include simulation-based learning and clinical teaching, faculty & staff professional development, quality control and efficient educational strategies that enhance the theoretical and practical learning experiences of learners and faculty.
 Adult education leadership, effective learning strategies, and simulation-based learning are critical areas of research interests.

 Karen is a Registered Nurse with over 30 years of clinical experience.
 As a Simulation Technologist, she has overseen the operations of the Health Science Simulation Laboratories at Cambrian College for the past 10 years.
 Her expertise in simulation has enhanced programming in numerous healthcare disciplines.
 She's participated in a wide variety of scenarios where she has accumulated invaluable knowledge that can only be derived from years of experience.
 Karen is passionate for simulation and the unlimited possibilities that it offers learners.
 She actively pursues current technology in simulation to remain up-to-date.
 Karen is a member of many innovative web-base groups that lend themselves to the growth of simulation.
 She’s attained two certificates in advance Military Moulage.